spollard/josh-works.github.io/_pages/stripe_course.md

 ### You value your time

 When I launched into this little project, I thought it would take just a few hours.
-Stripe's documentation is _the gold standard_ for API docs, and [Zapier](https://zapier.com/) and Gmail are super simple.
+Stripe's documentation is _the gold standard_ for API docs, and Zapier and Gmail are super simple.
 How hard could it be to get everything up and running?

 The answer is `longer than I expected`.
-I think it took me over <strike>8</strike> <strike>15</strike> too many hours to do what would now take me about hours.
+I think it took me over <strike>8</strike> <strike>15</strike> too many hours to do what would now take me about... two hours.

 Let my <strike>thirteen</strike> many hours of extra effort save you a few hours of your own.
 If you're a software developer making $80,000/yr, your effective hourly rate is $40/hr.
 You may prize your precious non-work hours even more than $40/hr.

 This course will save you at least five of your precious non-work hours, so you can get to building/selling the things you want to build and sell, and living your life.

-**If you value your time at at least $6/hr, this course will be money well spent.**
+**If you value your time at at least $6/hr, this course will be money well spent .**

-### You want to learn from <strike>my</strike> other people's mistakes
+### You want to learn from my mistakes and struggles

 - Did you know that the default HTML/Javascript from Stripe has a formatting error?
 The button won't work until you fix it.
 I'll show you the error.
 - Did you know that the default button formatting (from Stripe) makes it hard to tell that it's a button?
 I'll show you how to fix this with a little HTML and CSS.